jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (6) A Minister other than the responsible Minister may present the information to the House of Representatives if— (a) the information is presented in a document that includes other information; and (b) that other Minister is responsible for presenting that other information.
-(7) Information presented to the House of Representatives under subsection (4) must be accompanied by a statement signed by the responsible Minister stating,—
-  (a) in the case of the Office of the Clerk of the House of Representatives or the Parliamentary Service, that the information is consistent with the policies and performance expectations of the responsible Minister; or
+(7) Information presented to the House of Representatives under subsection (4) must be accompanied by a statement, signed by the responsible Minister, that the information is consistent with the policies and performance expectations of the Government.
-  (b) in the case of any other department, that the information is consistent with the policies and performance expectations of the Government.

 ### 40 Requirements for information on strategic intentions
 (1) The information required under section 38 must, for the period to which it relates, set out the strategic objectives that the department intends to achieve or contribute to (strategic intentions).